Maumagnaguagno/maumagnaguagno.github.io/htn.md

 Here the preferences are implicit in the order each case is defined, while the context appear as preconditions.
 For the ``forward`` method we have two cases, one is the ``base`` in which the agent is already at the goal and no subtask is required.
 The second is the ``recursion``, as the name suggests it will expand one ``move`` and recursively expands ``forward``, taking care to mark positions visited and later freeing such positions to be reused.
-The ``travel`` method we suggested in the introduction could be implemented like a forward search, other implementations are [possible](https://github.com/Maumagnaguagno/HyperTensioN/blob/master/examples/search/search.jshop).
+The ``travel`` method we suggested in the introduction could be implemented using forward search, other implementations with backward or bidirectional search are [possible](https://github.com/Maumagnaguagno/HyperTensioN/blob/master/examples/search/search.jshop).

 ```elisp
 (:method (forward ?agent ?goal)